kubernetes/kubernetes/docs/user-guide/volumes.md

 Device](http://ceph.com/docs/master/rbd/rbd/) volume to be mounted into your pod.
 Unlike `emptyDir`, which is erased when a Pod is removed, the contents of an `rbd` volume are preserved and the volume is merely unmounted.
-This means that a glusterfs volume can be pre-populated with data, and that data can be "handed off" between pods.
+This means that a RBD volume can be pre-populated with data, and that data can be "handed off" between pods.

 __Important: You must have your own Ceph installation running before you